MeB4You/MeB4You.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I'm a Computer science student at University of California Irvine.
+I'm a Computer Science student at University of California Irvine.